 A bucket-list excursion for just about every avid skier or snowboarder, heli skiing is one of those don’t-miss experiences.
 What’s so great about Whistler Heli-Skiing is that the operation is based out of the ski resort and offers day trips, so guests can easily tack on a day of heli skiing to their vacation.
 With Whistler Heli-Skiing and many other heli operators, there’s no need to have previous heli-skiing experience.
 As long as you can comfortably ski most ungroomed terrain at the resort, you’ll be able to enjoy the experience.

-Starting at $797 USD for a 3-run package, Whistler Heli-Skiing offers an affordable way upgrade your Whistler ski trip in a big way.
+Starting at $1,239 USD for a 4-run package, Whistler Heli-Skiing offers an affordable way upgrade your Whistler ski trip in a big way.
 Keep in mind, the favorable exchange rates also applies to heli skiing, so you’re getting a great deal on that, too!
 A catered, on-mountain lunch is included.

-3. Upgrade your skiing or riding with a lesson or camp
+3. Upgrade your skiing or riding with a guided experience

 If you’re dying to step up your steeps skiing, upgrade your technique with a two-day Extremely Canadian camp.
 With local pros leading the way, you’ll enjoy a guided tour of Whistler Blackcomb’s most challenging terrain and receive tips on how to ski or ride in these zones so you look like a hero, too.